-The FACS Legislative Aide program is a spring internship opportunity for FACS majors to intern for a Georgia senator/representative during the Georgia General Assembly session at the Capitol in Atlanta.
+The FACS Legislative Aide program is a spring internship opportunity for FACS undergraduate and graduate students to intern for a Georgia senator/representative during the Georgia General Assembly session at the Capitol in Atlanta.
 Interns also act as a guide to fellow FACS students at the college’s annual FACS Day at the Capitol in February.

 In February, you will serve as a guide for several students from the college during FACS Day at the Capitol.
 Here, you will have an opportunity to share your newfound knowledge of the legislative process with your peers and instructors and participate in a lunch discussion panel with legislators, FACS students and faculty.

-Complete the application and submit required materials (letter of recommendation, Degreeworks audit (undergraduates), resume, and academic advisor checklist (undergraduate students), and unofficial transcript (graduate students) to firstname.lastname@example.org with Legislative Aide Application as the subject.
+Complete the application and submit required materials (letter of recommendation, resume, Degreeworks audit (undergraduate students), academic advisor checklist (undergraduate students), and unofficial transcript (graduate students) to firstname.lastname@example.org with Legislative Aide Application as the subject.
 Once materials are received an interview will be scheduled with Dean Linda Fox and the selection committee.

 Letters of recommendation should be addressed to Dean Linda Fox.
 Letters should, at minimum, include how the person knows you and what qualities make you a good candidate for the internship.
 Letters should be sent via email with the applicant's name and Legislative & Congressional Aide Internship in the subject heading.